Coffee Origins: Nicaragua

 Number of 60kg (132lb) bags in 2013: 1,500,000

-Nicaragua has a number of smaller growing regions, including Madriz, Managua, Boca, and Carazo, which are not listed below but do produce some excellent coffees.
+Nicaragua has several smaller growing regions, including Madriz, Managua, Boca, and Carazo, which are not listed below but produce some excellent coffees.

 Information: JINOTEGA